astropy/specutils/docs/analysis.rst

     2. Compute the chi-square between the observed spectrum and each template.
     3. Return the lowest chi-square and its corresponding template spectrum, normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable).
-It also

 If the redshift is unknown, the user specifies a grid of redshift values in the form of an iterable object such as a list, tuple, or numpy array with the redshift